9 Tips for a Seamless Hair Washing Routine

-3. Shampoo and Conditioner: Size Matters
+3. Routine Hair Products: Size Matters

-4. Apply Shampoo to the Roots Only
+4. Apply shampoo to the roots only.

 Real talk: The ends of your hair don’t get as dirty as your scalp.
 Because your scalp produces oil, it’s what truly needs to get washed.
 If you have dry hair, use a hydrating shampoo in your hair washing routine that isn’t going to strip your hair of oils, but still gets it clean, like Suave Professionals Coconut Milk Infusion Deep Moisture Shampoo.
 Once you’ve created a foamy lather at your roots, use the foam to wash the rest of your hair.